bleu0-teem/web/README.md

 ## ✨ Unleash Roblox's Legacy: The Ultimate Revival Project

-Welcome to **BLUE16 Web** – an ambitious open-source ROBLOX revival project dedicated to the incredible goal of running **EVERY Roblox version possible**.
+Welcome to **BLUE16** – an ambitious open-source ROBLOX revival project dedicated to the incredible goal of running **EVERY Roblox version possible**.
 We're building a platform that marries nostalgic functionality with modern web standards: clean design, robust features, and built for unparalleled scalability.

 ---